katiejduane/FrontEndProject_JimJasonKatie/readme.md

 - Challenge: the design was heavily oriented to the horizontal.
     - Solution: Several edits and re-designs had to be implemented for mobile and tablet-portrait.
 - Challenge: Animating the images within the circle made them so large they were clipped by the edge of the circle.
-    - Solution: Created separate <div> elements for the background color and the image, and animated them at different rates and to a different target size.
+    - Solution: Created separate DIV elements for the background color and the image, and animated them at different rates and to a different target size.
 - Challenge: We didn't initially write the CSS mobile-first, so we had a lot of refactoring to do anytime we redesigned something.
     - Solution: Next time, we'll start mobile-first!
 - Challenge: Sometimes the bunnies do not load, rendering the map empty and unusable for the user.
     - Solution: TBA

 # MVP
 A front-end-only website that is informative and aesthetically pleasing .
 It enables the user to learn about some of the history and mythology around plants and animals commonly farmed in Georgia.
 The user can also click on a map to see where various Georgia farms are located.
 - A graphic display that corresponds to written info
 - Written info stored in JS object
 - Simple map with a few Georgia Farms located (using Google maps API)